abusufiyanbelif/bmsssolapur-v2/src/docs/TROUBLESHOOTING.md

     ```bash
     npm run fix:iam
     ```
-    This script will automatically attempt to grant all the necessary roles to your App Hosting service account.
+    This script will automatically grant all the necessary roles to your App Hosting service account.

 3.  **Manual Steps (If Needed)**: If the script fails, you can perform the steps manually:
     -   Go to the **[IAM & Admin page](https://console.cloud.google.com/iam-admin/iam)** in your Google Cloud Console.